cxxyao2/org/README.md

 To start the front-end app, run `npx nx serve angular16-auth`.
 Open your browser and navigate to http://localhost:4200/.
 Happy coding!

 To start the back-end api, run `npx  nx serve csharp-api`

+## Notes

+### CsharpAPI.csproj

+- ImplicitUsing: This feature is enabled which tells the compiler to auto generate a set of global using directives bases on the project type, removing the need to include a lot of common usingstatements in each class file.

+### build

+under the folder in which .csproj file is located, run

+> dontnet build